-Trina DasGupta is an award-winning producer, writer, seeker and entrepreneur.
+Trina DasGupta is an award-winning producer, director, writer, and entrepreneur.
 Currently, she serves as Founder & CEO of Single Palm Tree Productions (SPT), a media company dedicated to leveraging entertainment to help build global understanding.
-SPT’s partners have included The Daily Show with Jon Stewart, the Apollo Theater, Vimeo, and Comedy Central Africa.
-She created the company to bring home to the U.S. the amazing stories she's experienced while traveling and working across 6 continents, 50+ countries and over 275 cities around the world.
+SPT’s partners have included The Daily Show with Jon Stewart, the Apollo Theater, Girls Who Code, Vimeo, and Comedy Central Africa.

 Trina is a frequent public speaker, including at prestigious events such as the Clinton Global Initiative, SXSW, the Paley Center for Media, Advertising Week, the Council for Foreign Relations and the UN Commission on the Status of Women.
 She is a graduate of the University of Pennsylvania with degrees from the Wharton School of Business and the Annenburg School of Communications and also sits on the Board of Directors of Girls Who Code.